Sherwood Eddy: Career

-Eddy had had a religious experience in 1889 at the Northfield conference.
+Eddy had had a spiritual experience in 1889 at the Northfield conference.
 Therefore, after completing his engineering training he attended Union Theological Seminary (1891–1893) in New York.
 He also enlisted in the Student Volunteer Movement, which sought to "evangelize the world in this generation" and worked on the staff of a local Young Men's Christian Association (YMCA).
 In 1893-1894 he served as a traveling secretary for the Student Volunteer Movement in the United States.
 Eddy's father died in 1894, leaving him an inheritance that made him financially independent and enabled him to work for the causes he believed in without concern for finances.
 He then attended Princeton Theological Seminary, from which he graduated in 1896.
 In spite of his theology studies he always kept to his line to serve as a committed layman and a missionary.

-Eddy was one of the first of sixteen thousand student volunteers who emerged from the leading universities of the U.S. and Europe to serve as Christian missionaries across the world.
+Eddy was one of the first of sixteen thousand student volunteers who emerged from the leading universities of the U.S. and Europe to serve as Christian missionaries across the world as part of the Student Volunteer Movement.
 In 1896, he went to India and worked at the YMCA-organized Indian Student Volunteer Movement.
 He served as its secretary for the next 15 years.
 In 1897, Eddy took a ship from Madras to Calcutta where he met and debated Swami Vivekananda on Christianity and Hinduism.
 Whilst in India, Eddy attempted to convert Hindus to Christianity; in order not to offend the high caste Hindus, he converted to vegetarianism.

 Working among the poor and outcasts of India, he mastered the Tamil language and served as a traveling evangelist among the students and masses of southern India beginning in Palamcottah.
-In 1911, he was appointed secretary for Asia by the International Committee, and he divided his time between evangelistic campaigns in Asia and fund-raising in North America.
+In 1911, he was appointed secretary for Asia by the International Committee of the YMCA, and he divided his time between evangelistic campaigns in Asia and fund-raising in North America.
 He spent the next 15 years doing student evangelistic work across Asia—from China, Japan, and the Philippines, through the Near East to Turkey, Palestine, Iraq, Egypt, and then to czarist Russia—and made 15 trips to the Soviet Russia.
 He admired the Soviet system and refused to believe reports of famine; in 1937, he agreed that the victims of Stalin's show trials were traitors as charged.
 His was criticized as a "fellow traveler."

 From 1915 to 1917, he was itinerant secretary of the YMCAs with the British and American armed forces in France.
 In 1916, he received two honorary degrees, one from Wooster College and the other from Yale University.
 From 1921 to 1957, he conducted training courses for religious, political and business leaders in England and America; he addressed 1,500 American leaders.
 He is also known for his works with the Oxford Group evangelical group, a predecessor to Alcoholics Anonymous.